spassvogel/gilles-game/docs/thoughts.md

 #### Item rarity [+art] [+design]
 [ ] background on items. gray = common, green = uncommon, blue = rare, purple = epic, orange = legendary

+#### Tiled manual [+doc]
+[ ] Write a list of all the tiled stuff, object name, type, props that have some effect on the game

+    type: "exit"
+    Exit the scene.
+If a property called `loadScene: string` is present, will load that scene.
+If not, the encounter will be exited